 19 LOVE UNFOLDS

-About two months later Shaun knelt together with Magda on the altar of the small church in the village where Magda’s parents had spent their youth.
-As most of Magda’s relations live within walking distance it was the obvious choice for the reception.
+Less than two months later Shaun knelt together with you on the altar of the small church in Gnojnik where your parents grew up.

 Bright sunlight filtered through the stained glass windows as the guests took their places in the church.
 Shaun struggled to stop shivering as the chill of the cold marble steps penetrated his body.
-Magda looked across at him and smiled.
+You looked absolutely stunning as you smiled across at him.

 “She is the best thing that has happened in my life.”